I strongly believe that those in charge of infection control must have proper education and credentials, not just be trained on the job.

 What is the value of earning CDIPC certification?

-By earning CDIPC certification, professionals who work in dental settings not only verify their current knowledge in dental infection control, they commit to maintaining that knowledge through the ongoing continuing education requirement to maintain certification.
+Professionals who work in dental settings not only verify their current knowledge in dental infection control, they commit to maintaining that knowledge through the ongoing continuing education requirement to maintain certification.
 Holding certification sets you apart and demonstrates your commitment to ensuring patient and provider safety.

 - Increased performance and job satisfaction